Why We Meet The Same Souls In Every Incarnation?

 We force our idea of stability in the relations with others, but if the behavior of the partner is out of that idea and if we are not able to understand some of their moves we are switching to fragments of fear, from where our mind draws its beliefs.

 Actually, our partner only plays its role in creating the mosaic of our personality.
 But we cannot understand that because we see our partner as someone who is trying to hurt us.
 There is a karmic thing in experiencing these emotions.
 We are building a relationship with a person who in one distant past had the same feelings for us.

 The idea of karma is not for you to suffer, but to unite you both to unconditional love and spiritual integrity.
 Learn how to act out of love – because I am a partner and a partner is I. They are the ripped piece of us and we all are ripped pieces of this big puzzle.
-I am both, the drop (me) and the ocean (all the people), because there is ocean in every little drop.
-And as long as the relationships are not crystallize at this level, people will continue the cycle of incarnation in different lives and different roles.
+I am both, the drop (me) and the ocean (all the people) because there is an ocean in every little drop.
+And as long as the relationships are not crystallized at this level, people will continue the cycle of incarnation in different lives and different roles.